neondatabase/website/content/docs/introduction/monitoring-page.md

 The **Database size** graph shows the logical data size (the size of your actual data) for the named database and the total size for all user-created databases (**Database total size**) on the selected branch.
 The named database is always the oldest database on the selected branch.
 Database size differs from the [storage](/docs/introduction/usage-metrics#storage) size of your Neon project, which includes the logical data size plus history.
 The **Database total size** metric is only shown when there is more than one database on the selected branch.

 <Admonition type="important">
-Database size metrics are only displayed in the graph for time your compute is active.
+Database size metrics are only displayed during time your compute is active.
 When your compute is idle, database size values are not reported, and the **Database size** graph shows zero even though data may be present.
 </Admonition>

 ![Monitoring page database size graph](/docs/introduction/monitor_data_size.png "no-border")